Constructive dismissal - IPG-033

 There is no constructive dismissal if:

-The Board has held a unilateral change in the employment status of a salesperson from employee to independent contractor as a constructive dismissal.
-The withdrawal of a company vehicle may constitute a dismissal in disguise.
-That is if the vehicle is an essential work tool, and the employer does not have a good reason for its removal.
+In some cases, an employer’s decision to unilaterally change the employment status of a salesperson from employee to independent contractor has been found to constitute a constructive dismissal.
+The withdrawal of a company vehicle may also constitute a constructive dismissal if the vehicle is an essential work tool, and the employer does not have a good reason for its removal.

 Related links